 Smart recipes from Turkish and Greek cuisines, carefully prepared and filtered according to the ingredients you have, are at your fingertips!

-Rice plateau soup is a simple but satisfying flavor that emerged with the humble combination of yogurt and rice.
-You will feel the simple and pleasant touch of the traditional recipe at every bite of this soup, which…
+Yayla soup with rice is a simple yet satisfying flavor created by the modest combination of yoghurt and rice.
+You will feel the simple and pleasant touch of the traditional recipe in every bite of this soup, which adds a…

 Dried tzatziki is a thicker and less watery version of the classic tzatziki.
 This delicious appetizer, prepared with basic ingredients such as yoghurt, cucumber, garlic and mint, is one of the indispensables of Turkish…